Rice-Course-MLSys/DL-System-Design-and-Optimization/README.md

-# Rice University ML System Seminar Course Website
+# Rice University DL System Design and Optimization

-This course is fully described on our [course homepage](https://rice-course-mlsys.github.io/MLSys-Seminar/).
+This course is fully described on our [course homepage](https://rice-course-mlsys.github.io/DL System Design and Optimization/).

 ## Attribution